The Endocannabinoid System

 Unlike most cannabinoids, CBD does not directly bind to the ECS receptors; rather the natural compound inhibits the actions of FAAH which increases the levels anandamide in the body for an extended amount of time with stronger results.
-More research is needed to confirm whether CBD can and does bind directly with serotonin, dopamine and opioid receptors to combat anxiety, pain, addiction and depression.
+More research is needed to confirm whether CBD can and does bind directly with serotonin, dopamine and opioid receptors to combat anxiety, pain, addiction and other health issues.

-As far as science goes, the Endocannabinoid System is a relatively new discovery leaving a world of possibilities when it comes to potential treatment methods and our ability to manually alter the system.
-The first FDA-approved drug containing CBD, Epidiolex, is being used to help treat seizures associated with Lennox-Gastaut Syndrome and Dravet Syndrome, which brings hope for more CBD-related treatments in the future.
+As far as science goes, the Endocannabinoid System is a relatively new discovery leaving a world of possibilities when it comes to potential therapy methods and our ability to manually alter the system.
+The first FDA-approved drug containing CBD, Epidiolex, is being used to help relieve seizures associated with Lennox-Gastaut Syndrome and Dravet Syndrome, which brings hope for more CBD-related products in the future.
 For now, people are finding pain and anxiety relief, better sleep and strengthened immune system function using CBD products.
 Try our selection of premium CBD products to see the therapeutic benefits this natural compound may provide.

 Beyond THC – The Discovery of the Endocannabinoid System